-My story was very similar, I cleared over £40,000 of debt and after years of research I was able to put together this simple guide to help you.
+My story was very similar, I cleared over £40,000 of debt and after years of research I was able to put together this simple guide to share my tips, advice and tricks.

 It’s not your fault.
 Complaints to the Financial Ombudsman have risen this year from 830 to 2,006, so it’s safe to say that you’re not alone.